Identity Architecture¶

 };

-For example, for the identity name "a quorum of validators from chain X
+For example, for the identity name "a quorum of validators from chain X at epoch Y", a

-accompanying evidence would be a light-client proof from chain X
+accompanying evidence would be a light-client proof from chain X that these are the correct

-validators for epoch Y
+validators for epoch Y.

 Note that multiple identity names can refer to the same external identity, and in principle, multiple external identities could have the same identity name.
 Usually, multiple external identities only have the same identity name when there is Byzantine behaviour, but that is not explicitly part of the identity abstractions at this layer.